minio/minio/docs/tls/README.md

 e is 65537 (0x10001)
 ```

-Alternatively, use the following command to generate a private key with RSA and a password:
+Alternatively, use the following command to generate a private RSA key protected by a password:

 ```sh
 openssl genrsa -aes256 -out private.key 2048 -passout pass:PASSWORD